vitalboyzf/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 # Deploy Cloudberry Database Manually Using RPM Package

-This document introduces how to manually deploy Cloudberry Database on physical machines using RPM package.
-Before reading this document, it is recommended to first read the [Software and Hardware Configuration Requirements](/docs/cbdb-op-software-hardware.md) and [Prepare to Deploy Cloudberry Database on Physical Machine](/docs/cbdb-op-prepare-to-deploy.md).
+This document introduces how to manually deploy Cloudberry Database on physical/virtual machines using RPM package.
+Before reading this document, it is recommended to first read the [Software and Hardware Configuration Requirements](/docs/cbdb-op-software-hardware.md) and [Prepare to Deploy Cloudberry Database](/docs/cbdb-op-prepare-to-deploy.md).

 The deployment method in this document is for production environments.